phpbench/phpbench/docs/executors/options/_remote.rst

 **safe_parameters**:
   Type(s): ``bool``, Default: ``true``

-  Use process safe parameters, this option exists for backwards-compatibility and will be removed in PHPBench 2.0
+  INTERNAL: Use process process-safe parameters, this option exists for backwards-compatibility and will be removed in PHPBench 2.0